ebuchman/blog/content/posts/uoa-liquidity.md

 More generally, we can think of inside and outside money as relative terms, relative to a particular community.
 Money created on the balance sheets of the community's members is inside money, and money created outside the community is outside money.
-The most common community to consider is that of commercial banks, where the deposits they create on their own balance sheets is inside money, and the bank reserves they use for settling between eachother is outside money.
+That is, the creation of inside money requires a kind of trust in a community, a capacity to extend credit, while the use of outside money indicates a kind of limit on the ability to generate that level of trust within the community - a need to turn to a "higher" source of trust.
+In turn, one community's outside money is often another's inside money.

-Similarly for central banks - the bank reserves they create are inside money, and the foreign reserves they use for settling between eachother are outside money.
-Of course the primary foreign reserve used to be gold, though now it is the US dollar.
-Which means the US central bank doesn't seem to be grounded by any kind of an outside money.
+For most of us, our primary outside money is our bank deposits, which is just inside money for the banks.
+But the banks have their own outside money - the bank reserves on the balance sheet of their central bank.
+And once upon a time, even the central banks had an outside money, anchored in precious metal.
+Now they just have each other, in the form of foreign reserves, or more accurately, they have the US dollar.
+Which means the US central bank doesn't seem to be grounded by any kind of an outside money at all.
 Which is an interesting kind of a problem.

+Consider each bank as its own little community, consisting of the bank and its depositors, generating its own inside money on the balance sheet of the bank.
+Then there is the community of banks themselves, along with their central banks, that take great pains to make these different inside monies appear fully fungible and interchangable with eachother - to ensure a deposit with one bank can be easily transformed into a deposit with another one.
+This is in some
+sense the whole point of a banking system, a system appears to be failing before our eyes as we witness some of the largest bank failures in history cascade through 2023 - seeing clearly the difference between one bank's liabilities and another.

 Communities are thus organized into a hierarchy according to the relation between their inside and outside monies.
 At the very top of the hierarchy